circleci/circleci-docs/jekyll/_cci2/language-android.md

 We then upload the build reports as job artifacts, and we upload the test metadata (XML) for CircleCI to process.

-Nice!
-You just set up CircleCI for an Android app.

 ## Docker Images

 For convenience, CircleCI provides a set of Docker images for building Android apps.
 These pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/android/).
 The source code and Dockerfiles for these images are available in [this GitHub repository](https://github.com/circleci/circleci-images/tree/master/android).